SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 In order to receive a request from a queue a JMS queue receiver needs to be created.

-The name of the queue is loaded by the `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file and its name is the same as the one to which we send requests.
+The name of the queue is loaded by the `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file, and it is the same as the one to which we send requests.

 *jndi.properties*
 ~~~